winitzki/scall/tutorial/programming_dhall.md

               } lua
       }
     }

 let ListCK = LFixK ListFK
 ```
 The last line uses the higher-kinded Church encoding combinator (`LFixK`) to define the type constructor `ListCK`.
-We can convert this definition to a curried form, which is more convenient in practice:
+We can instead use an equivalent definition of `ListCK` in a curried form, which is more convenient in practical use:

 ```dhall
 let ListCK = λ(a : Type) → ∀(r : Type → Type) → (∀(t : Type) → r t) → (∀(t : Type) → t → r t → r t) → r a